AdobeDocs/commerce-knowledge-base.en/help/announcements/adobe-commerce-announcements/switching-to-opensearch-for-adobe-commerce-on-cloud-2.4.4.md

 ---
-description: Adobe Commerce on cloud infrastructure 2.4.4 will not support versions of Elasticsearch after 7.10. **You must upgrade to Adobe Commerce 2.4.4 first and then immediately switch from Elasticsearch to OpenSearch 1.2.x.** Adobe will provide detailed instructions closer to the Adobe Commerce 2.4.4 GA release.
+title: Switching to OpenSearch for Adobe Commerce on Cloud 2.4.4
 labels: 2.4.4,Adobe Commerce,cloud infrastructure,announcements,Elasticsearch 7.10, Elasticsearch 7.16,End of Life,Opensearch 1.2.x,on-premises
-promoted: true
+promoted: True
-title: Switching to OpenSearch for Adobe Commerce on Cloud 2.4.4
 ---

-# Switching to OpenSearch for Adobe Commerce on Cloud 2.4.4

 Adobe Commerce on cloud infrastructure 2.4.4 will not support versions of Elasticsearch after 7.10. **You must upgrade to Adobe Commerce 2.4.4 first and then immediately switch from Elasticsearch to OpenSearch 1.2.x.** Adobe will provide detailed instructions closer to the Adobe Commerce 2.4.4 GA release.